phonetworks/website/docs/features.md

 ## Features

+Phở Networks is an open source framework to build **graph apps**.
+Graph apps are based on the archetypes Actor, Graph, Object.
+You may extend them for a completely custom social application experience.
+The stack is designed to be **infinitely scalable**, event-driven, and **extensible** .

 Brought to you by a team of early social networking veterans who experienced the pains of explosive growth, Phở Networks is the first social backend product that is:

 * <a href="#f1">Lightning-fast thanks to its RAM-first design</a>
 * <a href="#f2">Based on the Graph Model</a>
 * <a href="#f3">Auto-scaling</a>
 * <a href="#f4">Open Source + Event-based = Unlimited Extensibility</a>

+For more information on Phở vs. traditional methods (such as NoSQL databases) check out the <a href="#compare">Comparison</a> table.

 ---